 1. Location, location, location

 Given that some of the chief complaints surrounding ground-floor apartments have to do with their proximity to the street and all its fracas and stenches, an apartment's actual location in the building can make a world of difference.
 If you're situated toward the back of the building, for instance, you'll have much more peace and quiet—and maybe even a backyard (more on that later).
-A more secluded location can also protect you from the noise of the building's lobby, stairwell, or elevator, as the case may be.
+A more-secluded location can also protect you from the noise of the building's lobby, stairwell, or elevator.

 For this reason, in new developments or recent renovations, you'll often see developers make an effort to put ground-floor units toward the rear of the building, or at least ensure that the bedrooms aren't facing the street to maintain some relative quiet.
 "Any smart developer is going to put the living room in the front and the bedroom in the back," says Nick Sanni, an agent at Citi Habitats.

 Similarly, many of these apartments are oriented so that the main entertaining spaces like kitchens and living rooms are facing large back windows into backyards to avoid street noise and let in more natural light.

 2. You may have a backyard to call your own

 One of the most common perks that may offset the potential downfalls of a ground-floor apartment is the all-important backyard, a coveted amenity in a city with precious little outdoor space.
 "Especially in Brooklyn, I feel like everybody with a dog is coming to see that apartment right away if it has a backyard," says Win Brown, an agent at CORE.

 Bottom line: A terrace or backyard might not seem especially enticing in the doldrums of February, but if you snap it up ahead of time, you've got a good chance at avoiding more stiff competition.